 In addition to the year-long course the program supports other activities including: pre- and post-doctoral fellowships in grand strategy; student and faculty research, academic conferences, and other scholarly work in grand strategy.
-The program operates under the auspices of International Security Studies at Yale.
+The Brady-Johnson Program in Grand Strategy operates in partnership with International Security Studies.